 Because of the innovation of active communities, the open source movement is gaining momentum in many market segments.
 Already well-established in the desktop OS space, open source is now becoming a significant force in the area of cloud computing.
-The open source
+The open source movement has come a long way, and the cloud appears to be the latest market poised to feel its impact.

 The first wave in the open source ocean